You think you see color. You don’t. Color is subjective.

-There comes a moment in web design when, inevitably, everyone argues about color.
+When you’re designing a web site there’s a moment when, inevitably, everyone argues about color.
 The blue is “too blue” or the pink is too “candy-colored” or the color palette of the page is “too corporate.”

-At one place I worked at it, the test was just to make sure it looked good on the boss’s PC which ran Internet Explorer – didn’t matter anywhere else.
+At one place I worked at it, the test was just to make sure it looked good on the boss’s computer which ran Internet Explorer – didn’t matter anywhere else.

 As a photographer, I see it with my photos.
 I use Safari as my web browser, in part, because my Flickr photos look best there.
 The colors seem dull in Firefox.